 I loved to bake bread & cookies.
 Wherever possible, I replaced 75% of the fat called for with applesauce or other mashed fruit. baking is too standing-intensive for me now.

 I despise cupcakes, and anything else that desperately needs frosting.

 I sing.
 For decades I was a coloratura soprano, until an incompetent anesthetist damaged my vocal cords.
 UPDATE: as of July 2014, I have a First Soprano voice back!
 Lots of voice rehabilitation.
 I'm grateful.
-I was getting a bit long in the tooth for coluratura work.
 I play autoharp and given a choice, prefer children's songs and folk music, though I know enough "Old Familiar Hymn Tunes" to choke a horse.
 I probably know all the lyrics to most of the popular Broadway Musicals from 1950-1980.

 I speak standard American English, because it's what the nuns taught me in school.
 I don't think that makes my usage better than yours, or me a better person than you.
 I think, as long as actual communication is possible, it's all okay.
 I really try NOT to be a compulsive grammar corrector.
 (I also shine my shoes.
 That's all part of a convent education) I know a lot about how NOT to treat people.
 Kindness is my keystone.

-I speak Spanish, a bit of Polish and Italian, and I hope to learn Japanese, even though Chinese might be more practical in the future.
+I speak Spanish, a bit of Polish and Italian, and I hope to learn Japanese, even though Chinese might be more practical.

 I read constantly, books of all kinds.
 I have my favorite authors: Page Smith, Sir Terry Pratchett, Dorothy L. Sayers, Robert Heinlein, Ursula LeGuin, I'm a history buff, and read history from all over the world and any time in recorded history.